 Your first lesson with a class can be daunting.
 For new teachers, the first lesson can bring on feelings of apprehension and even fear.
-Even experienced teachers face challenges; new students might not respond well to your teaching style or the material you provide on the day.
+Even experienced teachers face challenges; new students might not respond well to the teaching style or material provided on the day.

-The truth is that the first lesson is rarely going to be perfect, no matter how much you plan.
-Despite this, there are some things you can do to have an enjoyable first class for both you and your students as well as set the tone for future lessons.
+The truth is that teaching your first English lesson is rarely going to be perfect, no matter how much you plan; however, there are some things you can do to have an enjoyable first class for both you and your students as well as set the tone for future lessons.
 Teaching is about progress; starting from the first meeting and building from there.
 Here are a few things to consider when preparing for your first lesson.

 Identify your students